filswan/swan-client/README.md

 **--dataset (optional)** The curated dataset from which the Car files are generated

+**--description (optional)** Details to better describe the data and confine the task or anything the miner needs to know.

 Two CSV files are generated after successfully running the command: task-name.csv, task-name-metadata.csv.